ianstormtaylor/slate/docs/reference/slate-react/plugins.md

 The event hooks have a signature of `(event, change, next)`—the `event` is a React object that you are used to from React's event handlers.

-The rendering hooks are just like render props common to other React API's, and receive `(props, editor, next)`.
+The rendering hooks are just like render props common to other React API's, and receive `(props, next)`.
 For more information, see the [Rendering](./rendering.md) reference.

 ### `decorateNode`